-Mr. Stoll is the author of the book, Effective EPA Advocacy: Advancing and Protecting Your Client's Interests in the Decision-Making Process, (Matthew Bender, 2014 ed.).
+Richard is the author of the book, Effective EPA Advocacy: Advancing and Protecting Your Client’s Interests in the Decision-Making Process, (Matthew Bender, 2014 ed.).
 In addition to his recent book, he has also published many articles and book chapters on administrative and environmental law topics.

-Mr. Stoll frequently speaks in television interviews and on legal programs throughout the country and has appeared extensively on ABA environmental television productions.
+Richard frequently speaks in television interviews and on legal programs throughout the country and has appeared extensively on ABA environmental television productions.
 For 10 years, he taught a course on environmental law and policy at the University of Virginia in Charlottesville.